 Today, we still use sparklers to celebrate and commemorate many of the holidays we observe.
 Obviously the 4th of July comes to mind, but also New Year’s, Diwali, and many other holidays.
-Wedding sparklers have also become very popular, adding a special touch and an interactive feel to the event.
+Wedding sparklers have also become very popular; adding a special touch and an interactive feel to the event.

-The Real History of Sparklers
+The Original History of Sparklers